GuideJangsu Trail Race 38K: Rainy-Day Finisher Review

-I had originally signed up for the 70K.
-I'd been training for months and felt reasonably confident going in.
-Then the rain started the night before the race, and before long, an announcement came through: the course was being shortened.
-70K down to 38K-P. Honestly, my first reaction was disappointment.
-But after crossing that finish line, every muscle in my body made it clear — this 38K was no walk in the park.
+I'd originally signed up for the 70K.
+Months of training, feeling pretty good about my fitness.
+Then the rain started the night before the race.
+Before long, an announcement came through: course shortened.
+70K down to 38K-P. My first reaction?
+Total disappointment.
+But after crossing that finish line, every muscle in my body made it clear β this 38K was no joke.

 This is my finisher's report from the Jangsu Trail Race 38K-P, held on April 4, 2026.
-From course details and aid station highlights to cutoff strategy, I hope this helps anyone preparing for this race in the future.
+Course details, aid station highlights, cutoff strategy β everything you need if you're planning to tackle this race.

 Race Overview